 Unlike opioid or alcohol addiction, there are currently no specific withdrawal or relapse prevention medications for meth addiction.
 Simultaneously, SSRI antidepressants are “not only inefficacious for the treatment of methamphetamine dependence, but also produce a number of unprecedented side effects and have no effect on the secondary depression experienced during methamphetamine withdrawal.”
 However, several studies have shown that Wellbutrin, an antidepressant that acts as a norepinephrine-dopamine reuptake inhibitor, can decrease cravings and may aid in creating chemical equilibrium in the brain.
 Some physicians are also investigating the potential of Adderall and Ritalin to alleviate both cravings and depression.

 Exercise is one of the simplest yet most effective things we can do to promote good physical and mental health.
 But can exercise really help meth-related depression?
 According to a study published in the American Journal of Addictions, the answer is yes.
-Researchers found that meth-addicted individuals in a residential treatment program who participated in structured exercise for 60 minutes three times a week experienced a significant relief from depression after 8 weeks.
+Researchers found that individuals in a residential meth addiction treatment center who participated in structured exercise for 60 minutes three times a week experienced a significant relief from depression after 8 weeks.
 As the authors note, “Our findings suggest that exercise in moderate dose is effective at treating depressive symptoms in individuals in early recovery from addiction, and furthermore, that treatment with exercise appears to be particularly beneficial to individuals who suffer from severe medical, psychiatric, and addictive disorders.”
 Although the exact reasons for this are not understood, it is known that exercise promotes serotonin and dopamine release in the brain while simultaneously encouraging neurogenesis, both of which likely play an important role in facilitating recovery from meth-related depression.

 We're Here to Help.
 Call Today!866-922-1350

-The mainstay of meth addiction treatment programs tends to be behaviorally-focused psychotherapy.
+The mainstay of meth addiction treatment center programs tends to be behaviorally-focused psychotherapy.
 And there is good reason for this: psychotherapy, particularly Cognitive Behavioral Therapy (CBT), has been found to reduce cravings and relapse rates as well as decrease the frequency and intensity of depressive symptoms.
 “Meth addicts must relearn certain behaviors.
 Because meth has trained them to associate all pleasure with the drug, they need to learn to modify their thinking and expectations,” explains PBS’s Frontline.
 “Counselling helps them cope with their cravings, examine the personal issues that lead to the abuse, and help them avoid situations that may cause a relapse.”
 Dr. Edward Ratush, a New York-based psychiatrist, puts it another way: